What Is the Difference Between Subleasing and Reletting?

 If there is a problem with a subtenant, and the initial tenant has drafted a sublease contract, the original tenant may sometimes serve a notice of eviction.
 A landlord may also evict a subtenant by serving a notice to perform or quit, which means the initial tenant must evict the subtenant or may face eviction for failing to do so.

-If you are a renter or landlord facing sublease or reletting issues, you should speak to a qualified, experienced landlord-tenant attorney.
-These attorneys are well-versed in your state's laws and can provide sound legal advice.
+If you are a renter or landlord facing sublease or reletting issues, you should speak to an experienced landlord-tenant attorney.
+A local lawyer will be well-versed in your state's laws.
+They can help you understand your options in detail.